compasjs/compas/docs/getting-started.md

 will automatically call the appropriate mock for the expected response.
 All other errors will be throw again.

-For fun there is also `api.unimplemented.settings()`, which shows randomly generated enums, arrays and union types
+For fun there is also `unimplementedApi.settings()`, which shows randomly generated enums, arrays and union types

 ### Footnotes